Published in

 Discussing the Life of the Artist.

 Born in a humble family in Venice, possibly in 1673, her father was a clerk, and her mother a lace maker.
 Rosalba started her career by assisting her mother in her job as a lacemaker.
 But after a while, when the interest in lace fell, and industry began to wind up in this section, she found miniature painting as a new means to secure her family financially.
-Initially, she started doing miniature paintings for cigarette boxes and jewellery boxes and was the first artist to make use of ivory instead of regular parchment for the purpose.
+Initially, she started doing miniature paintings for cigarette boxes and jewelry boxes and was the first artist to make use of ivory instead of regular parchment for the purpose.

-The majority of her work by the 1700s was miniatures, and she began painting pastel portraits in 1703.
+A majority of her work by the 1700s was miniatures, and she began painting pastel portraits in 1703.
 In 1704, the Roman Academy of San Luca proclaimed her the “Accademico di Merito“, a preserved title for non-Roman artists.

 During the 1721s, Rosalba left Venice and went to Paris as her pastel portraits were highly in demand.
 The great art collector and lover of art, Pierre Crozat, hosted her there.
-In the short period spent in Paris, she did much in the Rococo style, which was also a cause of her popularity.
+In the short period spent in Paris, she worked a lot in the Rococo style, which was also a cause of her popularity.
 She painted Watteau, the whole inner circle of the King and regent.
 During this short period in Paris, she contributed to the formation of new aristocrats’ tastes in the court and Parisino.

 Portrait of Antoine Watteau Rosalba Carriera paintings